 10. Workplace Safety Markings

-According to the NIOSH, roughly 20 percent of the accidents that take place in a warehouse or involve forklifts also involve pedestrians – around 19,000 people injured every year.
+According to the NIOSH, roughly 20 per cent of the accidents that take place in a warehouse or involve forklifts also involve pedestrians – around 19,000 people injured every year.

 Therefore, the work area must be marked properly using visual barriers.
 A barrier system must be put in place and there must be warning signs that flag the pedestrians they are about to enter a hazardous area.
-There should also be blue lights as well as red zone warning in order to signal where heavy equipment is operating or approaching.
+There should also be blue lights as well as red zone warning to signal where heavy equipment is operating or approaching.